EN FR

 Section 10: Solutions Reference

-Complete, step-by-step solutions for all problems in Sections 5–9 are on the solutions page, including the generator problem patterns and Boss Fight full worked solutions.
+Complete, step-by-step solutions for all problems in Sections 5–9 are available on the solutions page.
+Solutions include worked arithmetic, common mistakes to watch for, and interpretation guidance.